NuGet/docs.microsoft.com-nuget/docs/Policies/Governance.md

 ---
 # NuGet Governance

->	This document is based upon the <a href="http://www.oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel">Benevolent Dictator Governance Model</a>) by the University of Oxford.
-It is licensed under a <a href="http://creativecommons.org/licenses/by-sa/2.0/uk/">Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License</a>.
+> This document is based upon the [Benevolent Dictator Governance Model](http://www.oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel) by the University of Oxford.
+It is licensed under a [Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License](http://creativecommons.org/licenses/by-sa/2.0/uk/).

 The NuGet project is led by a Benevolent Dictator and managed by the community.
 That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the benevolent dictator.
 In case of disagreement, the benevolent dictator has the last word.